Reference: Advanced question syntax

 The following example uses the in operator to match a sensor filter in the from clause with results containing Virtual or Physical.

 The following example uses the in operator to match a sensor column filter in the from clause.
+The question syntax:

 In the from clause of a question, you can configure multiple filters, including nested filters.

 The following example shows nested filters in the Question Builder.
 The example combines one matching expression with either one of the nested expressions.

 You can also specify nested filters in the Explore Data field.